xiaogangpeng/xiaogangpeng.github.io/_pages/about.md

 # 👤 About Me

 I am an incoming PhD student in the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/)@[Notheastern Univeristy](https://northeastern.edu/).
 My primary research interests include computer vision and deep learning, mainly focusing on human motion generation and 3D generation.
-I am honored to have been supervised and collaborated with Professor [Zizhao Wu](http://zizhao.me/) during my undergraduate and master's studies at Hangzhou Dianzi University.
+I am honored to have been supervised and collaborated with Associate Professor [Zizhao Wu](http://zizhao.me/) during my undergraduate and master's studies at Hangzhou Dianzi University.

 <!-- <a href="backup/indexl.html">[中文主页]</a> -->